 Projections are known to be impaired by various sources of uncertainties that have not yet been quantified.
-Although the situation has improved regarding recent catch, there are still uncertainties about stock status in 2009, population structure and migratory rates as well as a lack of knowledge about the level of IUU catch and key modeling parameters on BFT productivity.
+Although the situation has improved regarding recent catch, there are still uncertainties about stock status in 2009, population structure and migratory rates as well as a lack of knowledge about the level of IUU catch and key modeling parameters on bluefin tuna productivity.
 Acknowledging these limitations, the overall evaluation of [Rec.
-09-06] indicated that the rebuilding of BFTE at $SSB{F0.1}$ level with a probability of at least 60% could be achieved by 2019 with zero catch and by 2022 with catch equal to current TAC (i.e. 13,500 t).
+09-06] indicated that the rebuilding of eastern Atlantic and Mediterranean bluefin tuna at $SSB{F0.1}$ level with a probability of at least 60% could be achieved by 2019 with zero catch and by 2022 with catch equal to current TAC (i.e. 13,500 t).
 However, this 60% probability level is unlikely to be attained by the end of 2022 with a catch greater than 14,000 t.
 Finally, it should be noted that the incorporation of additional uncertainties into the overall analysis could change the estimates of rebuilding probability.